 - Make sure that the latest security updates have been applied. - When using Navigation Platform, we recommend that you set the text size in your web browser to Medium or smaller.
 If you use a larger text size, some text might not fit in the window. - In the settings for temporary internet files, we recommend that you select Automatically as the option for checking for newer versions of stored pages.
-If you select another option, images might not be displayed correctly. - Make sure that the Compatibility View button is disabled in your web browser.
-If you enable this button, the window contents might not be displayed correctly. - Some scripts associated with Navigation Platform might not work in certain environments.
+If you select another option, images might not be displayed correctly. - Some scripts associated with Navigation Platform might not work in certain environments.
 In this situation, review the settings on the Security tab of the Internet Options dialog box as needed, and add the URL for Navigation Platform to the list of trusted sites.
-Note that changing these settings results in a lower security level. - Select Enable for the following security settings in the Internet Options dialog box of your web browser.
-If you do not enable these settings, some windows and functions of Navigation Platform will not work as intended. - Binary and script behaviors - Active scripting - Allow paste operations via script - Web browsers will sometimes fail to display an external website specified in an inline frame part.
-Whether an external Web site is displayed depends on the configuration of the Web site.
+Note that changing these settings results in a lower security level. - Web browsers will sometimes fail to display an external website specified in an inline frame part.
+Whether an external Web site is displayed depends on the configuration of the Web site. - Turn the JavaScript option On.
+When Off, Navigation Platform will not work. - In the Allow sites to save and read cookie data option, turn on cookies.
+If cookies are disabled, you will not be able to log in to Navigation Platform.

-1.5.2 Notes on Internet Explorer operation
+1.5.3 Notes on Microsoft Edge and Google Chrome operation

 - Do not log in to Navigation Platform from multiple accounts on the same PC. - Do not use multiple Operational Content Editing Windows on the same PC.
 This includes different browser instances and different tabs in the same browser instance. - Do not use the Back button in your browser when working in Navigation Platform.
 The information displayed after doing so might not be current. - Do not use the F5 key or the Refresh button to refresh your browser window while executing operational content.
 If you use the F5 key or the Refresh button to refresh your browser, any data you have input will be lost.
 Refreshing your browser window can also cause other issues such as an inability to log out or a Page Has Expired error. - If you enter more than 1,024 characters in a text box, some of the character string might not be visible on screen.
-We recommend that you specify a number less than 1,025 as the maximum number of characters that can be entered in a text box. - If the message below appears when you are using your web browser, click the Cancel button and allow it to continue running the script.
-If you click the OK button and abort the script, Navigation Platform might not work correctly.
+We recommend that you specify a number less than 1,025 as the maximum number of characters that can be entered in a text box.